sammorris81/ExtremeValueDistributions.jl/docs/source/fit.rst

 **Rainfall analysis**

 The dataset ``rainfall`` contains 20820 daily rainfall observations (in mm) recorded at a rain gauge in England over 57 years.
 Three of the years contain only ``NA`` values, and of the remaining observations 54, are ``NA`` values.
 This dataset comes from the ``evdbayes`` package in ``R``.

+*MCMC data analysis*

+We illustrate the fitting for the ``rainfall`` dataset below.
+The data are fit using 20000 iterations with 18000 burnin.

 .. code-block:: julia